 There’s a widespread terror of handling the face and somehow pulling it out of shape, whereas in fact handling skin is key to rejuvenating it.
-The experts must know this because medical procedures for the skin are rough and challenging: dermabrasion, chemical peels, needling.
+Beauty experts must know this because medical procedures for the skin are rough and challenging: dermabrasion, chemical peels, needling.
 The skin thrives on these assaults; it’s spurred into rebuilding and rejuvenation by rough treatment.
 But nobody is letting on about it. we don’t trust our own hands near the face and don’t use them for anything more daring than applying a serum.
 To the general public the facial skin is a candidate for preservation, dead, to all intents and purposes, so we think that the consequences of doing something unexpected to it are there for all eternity.
 We feel vulnerable and need the expertise of large companies to formulate skin care and guide product choices.

 We’re aiming to recreate the face we had at 20 by means of applying moisturiser, as if the skin were a leather sofa.

 It’s bizarre that people are scrupulously avoiding doing something so beneficial, believing that facial skin can be pulled out of shape and rendered unwearable like a woollen jumper.
 No it can’t, because it’s nothing like a woollen jumper.
-The jumper we’re talking about doesn’t have the potential to renew and regenerate itself, and it isn’t held in shape by a thick layer of muscle and fat.
+The jumper under discussion simply doesn’t have the potential to renew and regenerate itself, and it isn’t held in shape by a thick layer of muscle and fat.
 Skin, including the facial skin behaves like other organs of the body, heart, lungs, and skeletal muscles, and it adapts to being exercised by growing stronger, or on the other hand, it responds to lack of stimulation and challenge with a decline in strength and resilience.
 Preservation is a dreadful idea.
 Youth is a state of change, going forward, not a fading recreation of the past.
 You age when you stop growing; a face needs a dynamic quality to project and experience it.